-At the Earth's crust, the temperatures remain relatively cool all year round.
-However, beneath all crust-dwellers' feet is an incredibly hot place.
-Earth's core is believed to exceed temperatures higher than the surface of the sun - over10,000 degrees Celsius.
+At the Earth's crust, the temperatures remain relatively stable all year round.
+However, beneath the crust, under our feet is an incredibly hot place — the Earth's core!

-Scientists at the University of Maryland claim they will be able to answer the question within the next eight years.
+Scientists at the University of Maryland claim they will be able to answer the question within the next four years.

 Driving Earth’s tectonic plate movement and powering its magnetic field requires an immense amount of power.
-The energy is derived from the center of the Earth, but scientists are certain its core is slowly phasing out.
+The energy is derived from the center of the Earth, but scientists are certain the core is very, very slowly cooling off.

 What makes the center of the Earth hot?

 Keeping the center of the Earth hot are two sources of "fuel": primordial energy left over from the formation of the planet and nuclear energy that exists because of natural radioactive decay.

 The formation of the Earth came at a time when the solar system was brimming with energy.
 During its infancy, meteorites constantly bombarded the forming planet, causing excessive amounts of frictional force.
 At the time, Earth was rife with volcanic activity.